-Safely remove USB software
+Safely remove USB software for Windows PC

 RemoveDrive is a free command-line tool that will help to ensure you don’t lose data when working with USB drives.
 It lets you safely remove your USB drive, preventing the loss of your data.
 Before you start using it, you have to set your preferences first.
 The application runs just as you run your PC’s CMD – it doesn’t have any user interface.

 - Unzip the files from the ZIP file.

 - Open the folder in which you have unzipped the content.